CMU-Perceptual-Computing-Lab/openpose/doc/installation.md

     3. For face, reduce the `--face_net_resolution`.
 The resolution 320x320 usually works pretty decently.
     4. Use the `MPI_4_layers` model (lower accuracy and lower number of parts).
     5. Change GPU rendering by CPU rendering to get approximately +0.5 FPS (`--render_pose 1`).

+**Q: Webcam is slow** - Using a folder with images matches the speed FPS benchmarks, but the webcam has lower FPS.
+Note: often on Windows.

+**A**: OpenCV has some issues with some camera drivers (specially on Windows).
+The first step should be to compile OpenCV by your own and re-compile OpenPose after that (following the `Reinstallation` section in Ubuntu or cleaning the project on Windows).
+If the speed is still slower, you can better debug it by running a webcam OpenCV example (e.g. [this C++ example](http://answers.opencv.org/question/1/how-can-i-get-frames-from-my-webcam/)).
+If you are able to get the proper FPS with the OpenCV demo but OpenPose is still low, then let us know!

+**Q: Video and/or webcam are not working** - Using a folder with images does work, but the video and/or the webcam do not.
+Note: often on Windows.

+**A**: OpenCV has some issues with some camera drivers and video codecs (specially on Windows).
+Follow the same steps as the `Webcam is slow` question to test the webcam is working.
+After re-compiling OpenCV, you can also try this [OpenCV example for video](http://docs.opencv.org/3.0-beta/modules/videoio/doc/reading_and_writing_video.html).